endocode/test-aci-auth-server/README.md

 Halting system.
 ```

-While the additional output from testserver:
+While the additional output from `test-aci-auth-server`:
 ```
 Trying to serve "/basic10/prog.aci" serving
     done.
 ```

-The testserver with oauth will print something like this:
+The `test-aci-auth-server start` with `oauth` will print something like this:
 ```
-$ ./testserver oauth
+$ ./test-aci-auth-server start oauth

 {
 	"rktKind": "auth",